Department stores by country: Malaysia

-In Malaysia, companies such as AEON, Parkson, Metrojaya, The Store (and subsidiaries Pacific and Milimewa), Isetan, Marks & Spencer, Robinsons, Debenhams, and Tangs are considered department stores, while retail brands such as Tesco, LuLu and Giant are discount department stores combined with supermarkets, commonly known as hypermarkets.
+In Malaysia, companies such as AEON, Metrojaya, Isetan, Parkson, Sogo, The store (and subsidiaries Pacific and Milimewa), Marks & Spencer, Robinsons, Debenhams, and Tangs are considered department stores, while retail brands such as Tesco, LuLu and Giant are discount department stores combined with supermarkets, commonly known as hypermarkets.
 AEON, Isetan and The Store (and subsidiaries Pacific and Milimewa) also includes supermarket under their brands.
 The Store is the first department store in Malaysia, as it opens in 1968 at Bukit Mejaram, Penang, followed by Parkson's establishment in 1987 at Sungei Wang Plaza.
 As of 2021, The Store so far has the most stores in the country, with 49 branches (not including subsidiaries Pacific (10 branches) and Milimewa (15 branches, all in Sabah)), followed by Parkson with 41 branches, AEON with 34 stores, Debenhams with 2 stores, Isetan with 4 stores and Metrojaya with 3 stores.
 Robinsons and Tangs withdraws from Malaysian market in 2020, with the former withdrawing as the company liquidates.